HL7/fhir-bfdr/input/pagecontent/use_cases.md

 ### Provider Live Birth

-This use case represents live birth information that is recorded and communicated to the jurisdictional Vital Records office.
+This use case represents live birth information recorded and communicated to the jurisdictional Vital Records office.

 For the most part, labor and delivery takes place at a healthcare provider site.
 When a baby is delivered at home, or on the way to the hospital, the mother and baby are typically taken to the hospital for evaluation and possible treatment.
 Personal and pregnancy information is collected from the mother or an informant, while information regarding labor and delivery and the condition of the newborn is collected from the responsible party at the healthcare facility.